mehulagg/gitlab/doc/integration/jira/dvcs.md

 # Jira DVCS connector

-Use the Jira DVCS (distributed version control system) connector if you self-host your Jira instance and want to sync information to your GitLab instance.
-If you use Jira Cloud and GitLab.com, use the [GitLab for Jira app](connect-app.md) unless you have a specific need for the DVCS Connector.
+Use the Jira DVCS (distributed version control system) connector if you self-host either your Jira instance or your GitLab instance, and you want to sync information between them.
+If you use Jira Cloud and GitLab.com, you should use the [GitLab for Jira app](connect-app.md) unless you specifically need the DVCS connector.

 When you configure the Jira DVCS connector, make sure your GitLab and Jira instances are accessible.